yu256/folder-flattener/README.md

-# Flatten Folders
+# Folder-Flattener

-`Flatten Folders` is a tool that moves the contents of a specified directory up one level and deletes the original directory.
-It also allows you to add this functionality to the Windows context menu for easier access.
+`Folder-Flattener` is a tool that moves the contents of a specified directory up one level and deletes the original directory.
+It also allows you to add this functionality to the Windows context menu for easier access.4

 ## Features

 - **Flatten Directories**: Moves all files and subdirectories within the specified directory to its parent directory and deletes the original directory.
-- **Context Menu Integration**: Adds a "Flatten Folders" option to the Windows right-click menu, allowing you to easily perform this action on selected folders.
+- **Context Menu Integration**: Adds a "Folder-Flattener" option to the Windows right-click menu, allowing you to easily perform this action on selected folders.

 ## Installation